sebastiancgeorge/Connect-4-AI/README.md

 3. Player 2 (Yellow) (AI) takes the next turn automatically.
 4. The first player to connect 4 pieces vertically, horizontally, or diagonally wins.

-## Deploy as GitHub Page
-1. Clone or download this repository.
-2. Push it to a GitHub repository.
-3. Enable GitHub Pages under the repository settings.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.